facumendizabal/maze-solver/README.md

 After that, it will scan and transform the matrix to set the start and end points, also, it will enumerate each free path to then create an adjacency list graph with them (This could be also done in the previous step, but I think it makes the process a bit more clearer, dividing between the scan of the maze image and the creation of the graph).

-Finally, it runs a breadth-first search on the graph to find the shortest path and creates a new solved_maze.png file with the solution.
+Finally, it runs a breadth-first search on the graph to find the shortest path and creates a new solved_maze.png file with the solution at the mazes directory.